jcmarsh/S3RES/README.md

 Problem Injection Named Thoughtfully

 This is likely a temporary repo (thus the terrible name).
-Meant to simulate Single Event Upsets, and protect againts them using triple redundancy.
+Meant to simulate Single Event Upsets, and protect against them using triple redundancy.

-## Directorie / Contents
+## Directory / Contents
 * `./controllers/` - Components in a robotic control system.
 Each runs as a process, and communication is done through pipes
   * `art_pot.c` - Uses the artificial potential method to generate control commands for local navigation.
   * `a_star.c` - An A* implementation for path planning.
   * `benchmarker.c` - The entry and exit point for the system; sits between the player translator driver and the control system.
 Also launches Plumber to set up the rest of the system.
-  * `empty.c` - Simpliest component: sends back the same move command with every input.
+  * `empty.c` - Simplest component: sends back the same move command with every input.
-  * `filter.c` - Perhaps should rename spliter: just repeats position and range data to multiple other components.
+  * `filter.c` - Perhaps should rename splitter: just repeats position and range data to multiple other components.
 Originally used a sliding window to average range readings, but this wasn't found to be very useful.
 May be useful if noise is introduced.
-  * `logger.c` - Not intened for replication: used for measuring robot's task performance.
+  * `logger.c` - Not intended for replication: used for measuring robot's task performance.
 Records the location readings of the robot in a text file (named based on date/time).
   * `mapper.c` - Creates a 2d map of the environment from range readings.
 Has a configurable threshold (x readings before considered an obstacle) and granularity setting (shared with AStar... check mapping.h).
   * `./configs/` - Descriptions of possible control systems
     * `all.cfg` - Every component, with no redundancy